katharostech/docker_postgres-backup/README.md

-# Docker MongoDB Backup
+# Docker Postgres Backup

-Extreemly simple MongoDB backup container that simply dumps MongoDB to a file on a cron schedule.
+Extreemly simple Postgres backup container that simply dumps a Postgresql DB to a file on a cron schedule.

 ## Usage

 ```
-docker run -v backup-volume:/backup kadimasolutions/mongodb-backup
+docker run -v backup-volume:/backup kadimasolutions/postgres-backup
 ```

-The backup will be written to `/backup/db-backup.archive.gz`.
+The backup will be written to `/backup/db-backup.sql.gz`.
 Backups will be run on the `CRON_SCHEDULE` and will replace the previously taken backup at each run.

 ## Environment Variables